mklabs/greenskin/server/docs/plugins.md

 ex. phantomas or feature for now.

-### Misc
+## Misc

 - Everything should be namespaced: `/p/*` for phantomas, `/f/*` for features

-- Job sets up basic info on the job type, namely type and now namespace props.
+- Job sets up basic info on the job type, namely type and namespace props.
   - namespace should be used in templates in the parent app to route to proper sub view / actions.

-### Example
+## Example

 A basic example